dtbesson/CoffeeSales/README.md

 ![image](https://github.com/user-attachments/assets/02760061-82c7-48e7-a03b-e5d0f1f8b7c1)
 We can use the slicers and the timeline to change all of the graphs simultaneously:
 ![image](https://github.com/user-attachments/assets/5f88672b-3df6-4cb9-abbc-dffe7137de88)

 In this repository, I go over the process used to create this final dashboard.

+I then also repeat a similar process in PowerBI, to practise its interface.

 ## The Data
 The spreadsheet has the following subsheets, which have the following columns: